robusta-dev/robusta/docs/catalog/sinks/index.rst

    PagerDuty
    webex

-Playbooks results (findings), can be sent to one or more sinks (destinations).
-Findings will be automatically formatted in a way that makes sense for each sink.
+Messages from Robusta can be sent to one or more sinks, or destinations.

 Supported sinks
 ^^^^^^^^^^^^^^^^^^^^^
-The following sinks are supported:
+The following sinks work out of the box:

 .. grid:: 1 1 2 3
     :gutter: 3